 - This procedure helps achieve the desired tummy shape as it involves liposuction that removes fat, and surgical excision of loose hanging skin.

 - Abdominal muscles can be strengthened and tightened through a tummy tuck that reduces back pain because it helps the patient to stand up a little straighter.

 - The weakened abdominal muscles trigger ventral hernias.
 This condition can be overcome by combining appendectomy (to treat hernias) with a tummy tuck procedure.

 - The improved abdominal profile reinvigorates people’s tolerance for physical activities like exercise, walking, running, and aerobics.

-The procedure is usually performed under general anaesthesia.
+Anesthesia: The procedure is usually performed under general anesthesia.